Got $100 to Spruce Up Your Outdoor Space? Here Are 6 Ideas to Get it Done

 3. Create a DIY Solar Water Fountain

-Then, choose the types of plants you want, to make it look like a tiny pond, you can simply fill your container with water and add in a pond or water plants.
-Otherwise, you can keep other types of plants in their original containers, arrange it however you like and fill it with some gravel and water.
+When decorating your water fountain, make sure to choose plants suitable for a pond or that can sit in water.
+Or, you can keep other types of plants in their original containers, arrange it however you like and fill it with some gravel and water.

-Last, get a solar water pump, preferably one with a long cord so you can place the solar panel where you’ll get the most light.
-This should set you back around $20.
+To make the fountain, get a solar water pump, preferably one with a long cord so you can place the solar panel where you’ll get the most light.
 Be sure to read the product description before buying as different pumps will spray water differently.
-Install it according to the directions, turn it on and enjoy it while you’re sitting back sipping a cool drink.
+Install it according to the directions, turn it on and enjoy!

 4. Create a Shade Cloth Patio

-No need to build or purchase an expensive pergola if you’re looking for shade.
-Purchasing and installing sturdy posts and putting a shade cloth over your patio can instantly transform your space (and keep it cooler).
+You can get some shade into your sunny outdoor space without having to purchase an expensive pergola.
+Purchasing and installing sturdy posts and putting a shade cloth over your patio can instantly transform your space (and help keep it cooler).

 5. Build Some Pallet Furniture

 Scared of DIY furniture?
-Not to worry when you’ve got cheap pallets to the rescue (is there anything you can’t do with them?).
-In most cases, you can stack a few together, add a few comfy cushions, and you can have yourself a nice seating area.
+Not to worry when you’ve got cheap pallets to the rescue.
+In most cases, you can stack a few together, add a few comfy cushions and voila!
+You’ve got yourself a nice seating area.

-If you want to get creative, you can break them apart and make more complex items.
-For instance, you nail two pallets back to back, cut another pallet to size to place on top and you have yourself a nice bar area to serve drinks.
+If you want to get creative, you can break the palettes apart and make more complex items.
+For instance, you nail two pallets back to back, cut another pallet to size to place on top.
+Now you’ve got a nice bar area to serve drinks.

-Another idea is to cut down the pallets to create a large crate on wheels, big enough to fit a cooler inside.
-Puts a new spin on serving drinks.
-Check out these ideas and tutorials.
+Another idea is to cut down the pallets to create a large crate on wheels, big enough to fit a cooler inside, putting a new spin on serving drinks.

 As you can see from all of our ideas above, a patio makeover can be done for $100 or less.
 Now that we proved cost isn’t a hindrance to creating a beautiful outdoor space, what are you going to do about yours?